* London declines to renew Uber license

 * Uber to appeal, can operate during process

-* Graphic: http://tmsnrt.rs/2jQOqKD (Adds reaction from cab drivers, user, background, details)
+* Graphic: http://tmsnrt.rs/2jQOqKD (Adds appeal from new CEO, updates petition signing, adds details)

-LONDON, Sept 22 (Reuters) - London stripped Uber on Friday of its license to operate from the end of next week in a huge blow to the taxi service and 3.5 million users in one of the world's wealthiest cities.
+LONDON, Sept 22 (Reuters) - London deemed Uber unfit to run a taxi service on Friday and stripped it of its license to operate from the end of next week in a major blow to the U.S. firm and 3.5 million users in one of the world's wealthiest cities.

-The capital's transport authority said the Silicon Valley technology giant was not fit and proper to hold a private vehicle hire license and it would not be renewed when it expires on Sept.
+The capital's transport regulator said the Silicon Valley technology giant's approach and conduct was not fit and proper to hold a private vehicle hire license and it would not be renewed when it expires on Sept.
 30.

 Specifically, TfL cited Uber's approach to reporting serious criminal offenses, background checks on drivers and software called Greyball that could be used to block regulators from gaining full access to the app.

-The loss of the license comes after a tumultuous few months for Uber, including a string of scandals involving allegations of sexism and bullying at the San Francisco-based start-up that forced out former CEO and co-founder Travis Kalanick.
+The loss of the San Francisco-based start-up's license comes after a tumultuous few months that led to former CEO and co-founder Travis Kalanick being forced out.

 Uber, which is valued at about $70 billion and whose investors include Goldman Sachs, has faced protests around the world for shaking up long-established taxi markets.